Qualcomm extends NXP tender offer yet again

-(Reuters) - U.S. chipmaker Qualcomm Inc (QCOM.O) on Friday extended the tender offer for its proposed $44 billion deal to buy NXP Semiconductors NV (NXPI.O) for the 29th time as it awaits clearance from the Chinese government.
+June 29 (Reuters) - U.S. chipmaker Qualcomm Inc on Friday extended the tender offer for its proposed $44 billion deal to buy NXP Semiconductors NV for the 29th time as it awaits clearance from the Chinese government.

-Qualcomm, which supplies chips to Android smartphone makers and Apple (AAPL.O), will become the leading supplier to the fast-growing automotive chip market if the deal goes through.
+Qualcomm, which supplies chips to Android smartphone makers and Apple, will become the leading supplier to the fast-growing automotive chip market if the deal goes through.

 The biggest-ever deal in the semiconductor industry has faced hurdles from the onset, starting with the opposition from NXP shareholders who complained that Qualcomm’s $110 per share offer undervalued the company.